Home

 Watch with closed captions here.

+1. Inspiration Behind the Book.
 Rachael shares how her experience with teens and young learners inspired her to write Activities for Developing Learning Strategies.
-She emphasises the importance of teaching students how to learn, which can significantly boost their performance and confidence.

-Rachael outlines the two main types of strategies covered in the book: direct strategies (like vocabulary memorisation) and indirect strategies (such as goal setting and motivation).
-Both play a critical role in enhancing learning and can be applied across different subjects.
+2. Direct and Indirect Learning Strategies.
+Rachael outlines the two main strategies: direct strategies (like vocabulary memorisation) and indirect strategies (such as goal setting and motivation).
+Both play a critical role in enhancing learning across different subjects.

-One of the most effective techniques Rachael uses is goal setting, where students break down large goals into manageable tasks.
-The “quick wins” strategy helps maintain motivation by encouraging students to complete small, easy tasks when they feel stuck or demotivated.
+3. Goal Setting and Quick Wins.
+How the “quick wins” strategy helps maintain motivation by encouraging students to complete small, easy tasks when they feel stuck or demotivated.

-Rachael’s activities are grounded in research, particularly a meta-analysis that shows the most effective learning techniques.
-She encourages her students to focus on proven methods like spaced practice and self-testing, instead of relying on less effective techniques like re-reading and highlighting.
+4. Scientific Basis for Learning.
+Rachael encourages her students to focus on proven methods such as spaced practice and self-testing, rather than relying on less effective techniques like re-reading and highlighting.

 ABOUT

 Rachael Harris has taught ELT, literature & current affairs in primary & secondary schools in Geneva for over 15 years.
-Up until recently, she was the joint coordinator for IATEFL Inclusive Practices & SEN special interest group.
-Her latest book Activities for Developing Learning Strategies is a collection of tried tested strategies, designed to help learners succeed in the language classroom and beyond.
+Up until recently, she was the joint coordinator for the IATEFL Inclusive Practices & SEN special interest group.
+Her latest book, Activities for Developing Learning Strategies, is a collection of tried-and-tested strategies, designed to help learners succeed in the language classroom and beyond.
+Check out Rachael's blog, Fab English Ideas and follow her on LinkedIn.

 REFERENCES